Nenotriple/img-txt_viewer/docs/User_Guide.md

 With the primary text box in focus, press `F5` to open Batch Tag Edit.

+See the [Batch Tag Edit](#batch-tag-edit) section for more information.

 ---
 ### Middle-click
 #### *(Middle-click a tag to delete it)*

+- **Use**
+  1. **Hover Over the Tag**: Move your mouse cursor over the tag you want to delete.
-With the mouse over a tag in the primary text box, press the `Middle-Click` mouse button to delete the entire tag.
+  2. **Middle-Click**: Press the `Middle-Click` mouse button to delete the entire tag.

+- **Tips**
-The entire comma separated value will be deleted.
+  - The entire comma-separated value will be deleted.
+  - Ensure that the text cleaning feature is enabled for the deletion to work.

 ---